 The most effective way to get rid of poison ivy plants is to use a poison ivy spray.
 Do not pull as it can break plant tissues and release oils that can cause potentially severe physical injury.
-Urushiol is the name if the oil.
-If you suspect, or know you have come in to contact with it, please take this guys advice to wash your skin!
+Urushiol is the name of the oil.
+If you suspect, or know you have come in to contact with it, please take this guy’s advice to wash your skin! (link to YouTube video)

 Poison Ivy Spray is a pesticide application that is done by our licensed technician with a product that is exempt from provincial bylaws.
 Our technician will spray the foliage which will be absorbed through the leaves and taken down into the plants root system.
 This spray will kill the existing plant from the leaves right down to the root and you will see browning/crisping of the plant over the span of approximately 14-21 days.
 A that point the oil will still be present.
 Continue to exercise extreme caution in the area, and avoid contact with exposed skin, and tools that have touched the plant.

 People should not mess with Poison Ivy, Our control works and gets down to the root.
 Use a professional.
 Home remedies such as vinegar rarely work effectively and take way longer.